coltondane/employee-tracker/README.md

 # employee-tracker [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description
     This MySQL application is operated through the command-line as the user answers the prompts provided by inquirer.
 In doing so the user will have the opportunity to navigate a mocked employee database allowing them to view the departments, roles, and employees.
-The user will also be allowed to add departments, roles, and employees if they choose to do so.
+The user will also be allowed to add departments, roles, employees, and even update an employees individual role if they choose to do so.
 ## Table Of Contents
 - [Installation](#installation)
 - [Usage](#usage)